2020 has already seen huge savings on the iPhone 11, iPad, HomePod, AirPods, Apple TV 4K and more.

 Apple iPhone XR

 The iPad Pro is a productivity powerhouse, with performance that’s on a par with some laptop PCs.
-Skinny bezels and a superb display make it a fine choice, whichever screen size you choose (10.5in or 12.9in).
-You can connect a Smart Keyboard or use an Apple Pencil (both cost extra) and thanks to the rapid 64-bit A10X Fusion CPU chip, everything works smoothly.
-You can choose 64GB, 256GB and 512GB versions, with just WiFi or added cellular connectivity.
-The screen is great, sound is good from the speakers or the headphone connection, and thanks in no small part to iOS, this is simply the best tablet on the market.
+Skinny bezels and a superb display make it a fine choice, whichever screen size you choose (11in or 12.9in).
+You can connect a Smart Keyboard or use an Apple Pencil (both cost extra) and thanks to the rapid 64-bit A12X Bionic CPU chip, everything works smoothly.
+You can choose 64GB, 256GB, 512GB and 1024GB versions, with just WiFi or added cellular connectivity.
+There's a new, 2020 model, but you won't find any discounts on that yet.
+That's why the smart buyers buy the 2018 version while they still can.

 Apple iPad mini